-Changes have been made to the impact analysis requirements by the Office of Impact Analysis (OIA)6.
-Impact analysis no longer must be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not needed for applications relating to processing aids and GM food.
-This is because applications relating to permitting the use of processing aids and GM food that have been determined to be safe are minor and deregulatory in nature, as their use will be voluntary if the draft variation concerned is approved.
+Changes have been made to the impact analysis requirements by the Office of Impact Analysis (OIA).
+Impact analysis is no longer required to be finalised with the OIA.
+Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not needed for applications relating to processing aids and GM foods.
+This is because applications relating to permitting the use of processing aids and GM foods that have been determined to be safe are minor and deregulatory in nature, as their use will be voluntary if the draft variation concerned is approved.
 Under the new approach, FSANZ's assessment is that a RIS is not required for this application.